dayanaraaa/wnv-ns5-analysis/README.md

 ## Key Results

-- Reduced candidate binding pockets from multiple initial sites to 2 high-priority druggable regions
-- Prioritisation based on evolutionary conservation, structural accessibility, and disorder profiles

-## Tools Used

-BLAST, Jalview, PyMOL, IUPRED, PockDrug, Python
+Screening narrowed the candidate binding pockets on WNV NS5 from 11 down to 2 high-priority sites, with PockDrug druggability scores ranging from 0.89 to 0.96 across candidates.
+Prioritisation combined evolutionary conservation, structural accessibility, and disorder profiling to identify the strongest antiviral targets.

 ## Files